Safety and Security

-You are not authorized to refuse repairs or core changes.
-Physical Plant workers and technicians from the Division of Information Technology do not need permission to enter your rooms; however, efforts will be made to notify you before and/or after entry.
+Residents are not authorized to refuse repairs or core changes.
+Physical Plant workers and technicians from the Division of Information Technology do not need permission to enter rooms; however, efforts will be made to notify a resident before and/or after entry.

 - Residential Facilities may enter rooms for the following conditions.

 - Coordination of repairs and safety issues